unibuddy-labs/ub-logo-vscode-extension/README.md

 ## Build

+Before you build, look for `ub-logo-on-activity-bar-0.0.1.vsix` in the root of this repo.
+You could use that to install.

+If you want to build the extension, see below.

 Executing this ```npm run generate-vsix``` command from the root of this project will generate `.vsix` extension file with the following file name convention `ub-logo-on-activity-bar-x.x.x.vsix`, where `x.x.x` is the npm package version of this project.

 Once the `.vsix` file is built, use the following commands to install the extension.